Crime Junkie: Plagiarism concerns

-In August of 2019, multiple parties accused Flowers of plagiarism, the first of whom was writer and former reporter Cathy Frye.
+In August 2019, multiple parties accused Flowers of plagiarism, the first of whom was writer and former reporter Cathy Frye.
 In a post made on the podcast's Facebook group, Frye alleged that the March 2019 episode about Kacie Woody relied heavily on her 2003 series of articles in the Arkansas Democrat-Gazette without attribution.
 Flowers initially removed the episode after the allegations, per Frye's request.
 However, she later reposted it with source notes that linked to Frye's work but did not give verbal attribution in the episode.
 Following this reposting, Frye and the Arkansas Democrat-Gazette sent a cease and desist letter to the podcast, claiming further legal action would be taken if the episode was not updated to include verbal attribution or once again removed entirely.

 Once Frye accused Crime Junkie of stealing her content, it prompted other podcast makers to come forward with accusations of their own.
 Steven Pacheco of Trace Evidence posted a side-by-side comparison of the content of his episode on the disappearance of Asha Degree with that of Crime Junkie's, claiming his writing was used without credit.
 Robin Warder of The Trail Went Cold Podcast alleged the May 2018 episode on Henry McCabe "practically read... verbatim without credit" from his Reddit post.
 A Reddit user alleged that the March 2019 podcast on Kirsten Hatfield copied almost "word for word" from a 2018 episode of On the Case with Paula Zahn.
 Crime Junkie removed the episodes about Woody and Hatfield in August 2019, along with three other episodes.

 Flowers issued a statement that episodes had been taken down because "source material could no longer be found or properly cited" and did not directly address the accusations of violating ethics of journalism, saying, "Our work would not be possible absent the incredible efforts of countless individuals who investigate and report these stories originally, and they deserve to be credited as such.
 We are committed to working within the burgeoning podcast industry to develop and evolve its standards on these kinds of issues.”
 The Arkansas Democrat-Gazette noted that the plagiarism controversy may have decreased Crime Junkie's audience, as it dropped from #1 to #5 in the Apple's true crime podcasts in August 2019.
 The Crime Junkie plagiarism controversy was named one of the top five plagiarism and attribution cases of 2019 by media news website iMediaEthics.